Rosario, Batangas: Cuisine

 Sinukmani aptly represents the town as its main ingredients: rice, coconut, and sugar are also the main products of Rosario; which is why Sinukmani Festival is celebrated annually during the founding anniversary of the municipality.

 Kalamay is not just a popular snack in Rosario but also a vital part of traditional Batangas wedding or baysanan along with suman.
 Kalamay is usually offered on the latter part of baysanan called dapit.
 The sticky rice cake symbolizes strong attachment of the couple to each other and to each other's family.
 Suman on the other hand is given during the sabugan, a part of baysanan within the wedding reception.
 The ninongs and ninangs or the principal sponsors and even some relatives and friends are called to give cash gifts or sabog.
 In exchange, they receive suman in a manner that it is seemingly being sold to them.
 Principal sponsors get to receive a basket of goodies with the suman in it plus primal cuts of meat collectively called sabit.

-Like any other town in Batangas, other famous delicacies in Rosario includes: